 Utilities

-Red call preset 1
+R ecall preset 1

 Recall,

 Cancel

-This control is used to initiate a recall of the current card configuration from one of the user presets
+This control is used to initiate a recall of the current card configuration from one of the user presets.

-After selecting the recall preset operation, you must change the command to Recall and press the pushbutton before the store will take place.
-You can abort the operation by pressing the pushbutton when Cancel is displayed.
+After selecting the recall preset operation, the user must change the command to Recall and press the pushbutton before the store will take place.
+The operation can be aborted by pressing the pushbutton when Cancel is displayed.

-Warning: there will be a slight disturbance in the operation of the card and the on-screen display while the new preset is being recalled.
+Warning: There will be a slight disturbance in the operation of the card and the on-screen display while the new preset is being recalled.

-Warning: the current state of the card will be forgotten if it has not been saved to a preset before a recall is performed.
+Warning: The current state of the card will be forgotten if it has not been saved to a preset before a recall is performed.